Timestamps & Captions

 const hasNativeTimestamps = info?.features.includes("timestamps") ?? false

-When hasNativeTimestamps is false, timestamps: true will route through the STT fallback (Whisper by default).
+When hasNativeTimestamps is false, timestamps: true will route through timestamp fallback (Whisper by default in the standalone SDK).

 Multi-Speaker Conversations